pennlabs/constitution/readme.md

   ratification.
 As with all proejcts, a degree of flexibility is given at the discretion of the team.
 - Director(s), or Project Lead if applicable, will maintain consistent contact with and update the client throughout the project lifetime.
+These may be in the form of a weekly email with details regarding each project being worked on.
 - Both Penn Labs and partner student group have the option of signing a contract of the project proposed to be reviewed by Penn Labs Board.
 Additional clauses to the contract can be added via addendum or separate contract between Penn Labs and partner student group.